ohdearapp/nova-ohdear-tool/README.md

 ## Documentation

-The full documentation inlcuing installation instructions can be found in [the docs section of Oh Dear!](https://ohdear.app/docs/nova-tool/introduction)
+The full documentation including installation instructions can be found in [the docs section of Oh Dear!](https://ohdear.app/docs/nova-tool/introduction)

 ## Credits